Multivitamins- do we really need them?

 What happens after you swallow a multivitamin?

-Anything that your body says it doesn't need right now will just be wee'd out, which is why sometimes your pee can change colour after you take some multivitamins.
+Anything that your body says it doesn't need right now will just be wee'd out, which is why sometimes your pee can change color after you take some multivitamins.

 Scientifically, what do we know about multivitamins?